§707-731 Sexual assault in the second degree. (1) A person commits the offense of sexual assault in the second degree if the person:

 (iii) By a private company providing community-based residential services to persons committed to the director of public safety and having received notice of this statute;

-(iv) By a private correctional facility operating in the State of Hawaii; or
+(iv) By a private correctional facility operating in the State; or

 (v) As a law enforcement officer as defined in section 710-1000,

-(d) The person knowingly subjects to sexual penetration a minor who is at least sixteen years old and the person is contemporaneously acting in a professional capacity to instruct, advise, or supervise the minor; provided that:
+(d) Knowingly subjects to sexual penetration a person who is at least sixteen years old and the actor is contemporaneously acting in a professional capacity to instruct, advise, or supervise such a person; provided that the actor is:

-(i) The person is not less than five years older than the minor; and
+(i) No less than five years older than the minor; and

 Because sexual assault in the fourth degree in violation of §707-733(1)(a) and attempted sexual assault in the fourth degree in violation of §§705-500 and 707-733(1)(a) are included offenses of charged offense of attempted sexual assault in the second degree in violation of §§705-500 and 707-731(1)(a), circuit court erred in refusing, over appellant's objection, to instruct jury with respect to them.
 79 H. 46, 897 P.2d 973 (1995).

 Evidence sufficient to establish absence of consent and thus sufficient to establish element of "compulsion".
 81 H. 39, 912 P.2d 71 (1996).